-Position Type: Part-Time, 20 hrs/week, school year only
+Position Type: Full-Time, school year only

 Closing Date: Open until filled